SHIP Frequently Asked Questions (FAQ)

 How much does SHIP COST?

-The annual premium is billed in two equal halves, in fall and spring.
-This is added to your central DU Student Billing account; and so your financial aid can be applied, and extended payment plans may be possible.
+The premium is billed in two equal halves, in fall and spring, to your central DU Student Billing account.
+So, your financial aid can be applied, and extended payment plans may be possible.
 Contact Student Billing with payment questions.

 -